hackscorp/hackscorp.dev/src/standards/javascript/2000-comments/500-api-docs/200-types.md

  */
 ```

-To define a type as the equivalent of TypeScript's `any` type, use JSDoc's `*` type.
+To declare a type as the equivalent of TypeScript's `any` type, use JSDoc's `*` type.
 As in TypeScript, non-specific "any" types SHOULD be avoided as much as possible, and you MUST always document your reasons wherever you do disable the type checker.

 ```js
 /**